simonwaid/caravel_tia/README.md

 Post-layout simulations reveal a precision of the current source of +/-10% as shown below.
 The output of the current source is provided on an analog output via a current mirror for characterization.
 ![Current Reference Post Layout Simulations](docs/source/op_iref.png)
 # TIA
-Simulations show that the the bandwidth of the TIA is between 0.9 and 1.8 GHz depending on the temperature and process variations.
+Simulations show that the bandwidth of the TIA is between 0.9 and 1.8 GHz depending on the temperature and process variations.
 However, this bandwidth is not available at the output.
 It is merely relevant if the TIA is reused in a design where the output is directly processed within the chip.
 The Gain is between 54 and 60 dBOhm, again this signal is not available at the output of the chip.
 Please refer to the section Output for detalils on the output characteristics.
 ![TIA gain](docs/source/tia_gain.png)
 ![TIA gain](docs/source/input_impedance.png)

 # Output driver
 The output driver is intended to complement the TIA.
-Into a 10pF load capacitor it delivers a bandwidth of 0.8GHz or more depending on the temperature and process variations.
+Into a 10pF load capacitor it delivers a bandwidth of 0.8GHz or more, depending on the temperature and process variations.
 ![TIA gain](docs/source/output_gain.png)
 # Organization of files
 - TIA: